DarkFox/rejseplanen-card/README.md

 ### Step 1

-Add "DarkFox/rejseplanen-card" as a custom repository with the type "plugin" in HACS Settings, then click install.
+Search for `Rejseplanen Card` in the "Frontend" tab, then click install.

 ### Step 2

-Link `rejseplanen-card` inside you `ui-lovelace.yaml`.
+Link `rejseplanen-card` inside your configuration.

 ```yaml
 resources: